 After California students rescued from Afghanistan, officials say there could 'easily' be thousands more

-Officials and families estimate that more than 1,000 U.S. students and students of SIV holders are still stranded
+More than 1,000 US students and children of SIV holders are believed to be stranded

-After California officials helped rescue El Cajon-area students stranded in Afghanistan before the U.S. Military withdrew all troops by Monday evening, they said on Friday that there could "easily" be thousands more who were left behind.
+California officials who helped rescue El Cajon-area students stranded in Afghanistan after the U.S. military withdrew all troops Monday said there could "easily" be thousands more who were left behind.

-Based on conversations that the Cajon Valley Union School District and Republican California Rep. Darrell Issa's office has had with their contacts in Afghanistan, officials and families estimate that more than 1,000 U.S. students and students of Special Immigrant Visa (SIV) holders are still stuck in the country.
+Based on conversations that the Cajon Valley Union School District and Republican California Rep. Darrell Issa's office has had with their contacts in Afghanistan, officials and families estimate that more than 1,000 U.S. students and children of Special Immigrant Visa (SIV) holders are still stuck in the country.

 STATE DEPT. WON'T SAY WHAT HAPPENS TO AFGHAN EVACUEES WHO FAIL ‘RIGOROUS’ VETTING PROCESS

-"There are easily a thousand more students — American born or children of SIVs — still trapped in Afghanistan," Cajon Valley spokesperson Howard Shen said during a Thursday press conference before commending the "bravery and courage" of Issa's team and Cajon Valley Community Liaisons Fraidoon and Mohammad, "who stayed in contact with" families abroad "while they waited for extraction."
+"There are easily a thousand more students — American born or children of SIVs — still trapped in Afghanistan," Cajon Valley spokesperson Howard Shen said during a Thursday press conference, before commending the "bravery and courage" of Issa's team and Cajon Valley Community Liaisons Fraidoon and Mohammad, "who stayed in contact with" families abroad "while they waited for extraction."

 Issa said during the conference that "thousands" or even "tens of thousands" of people are still "languishing in Afghanistan" or "neighboring countries waiting to come" to the U.S.